 This fellowship includes a $2,500 (CAD) stipend for travel, research, and other expenses.
-Candidates must hold or be working toward an MA degree or have equivalent experience and demonstrated interests.
+The Howard Tanenbaum Fellowship is open to those holding or working toward an MA degree, or independent artists and scholars with equivalent experience and demonstrated interests.
 Candidate’s research should utilize the collections and resources of the Ryerson Image Centre or the Ryerson University Archive and Library Special Collections.
 The fellow will be expected to carry out their research at the RIC a minimum of one (1) to a maximum of four (4) weeks, between March 1 and December 4, 2021.
-Changes in scheduling, timing and duration of the fellowship may be shifted due to COVID-19.
+Changes in scheduling, timing, and duration of the fellowship may be shifted due to COVID-19.

 The Elaine Ling Fellowship

-Applications must be sent to Thierry Gervais via email c/o Rachel Verbin at firstname.lastname@example.org no later than January 15, 2021 by 5:00 p.m.
-EST. The application must include the following:
+Applications must be sent to Thierry Gervais via email c/o Rachel Verbin at email@example.com no later than January 29, 2021 by 5:00 p.m.
+EST (deadline extended).
+The application must include the following:

 1/ A project proposal (approx. 1,000 words), which outlines the subject, the originality of the research, its foundation in Ryerson’s collections, and the applicant’s scholarly abilities to address the subject.
 The first line of the proposal must indicate which fellowship(s) the applicant is seeking.